 The City of Concord/Concord Kannapolis Area Transit currently utilizes an outside Service Provider to handle daily service operations and all maintenance of the Rider Transit fleet of revenue and non-revenue vehicles.
 This plan outlines the requirements and expectations of the Service Provider in regards to the safe and cost effective maintenance of the Rider Transit fleet.
 Rider Transit's current Service Provider is Transdev, and their local Operations & Maintenance facility is located at 2030 Wilshire Court SW, Concord, NC 28025.
 This facility has adequate spacing for in-house preventive vehicle maintenance for both Fixed Route and ADA Paratransit fleets.
 The Service Provider will be solely responsible for maintenance of the City-provided vehicle fleet of ten (10) hybrid electric heavy-duty buses, four (4) Light Transit Vehicles (LTVs), and three (3) ADA Paratransit vehicles, as well as bus stop amenities and any City provided equipment such as bus lifts and bus washer.
-The Service Provider will maintain all vehicles and vehicle equipment in proper repair and condition satisfactory to the City.
-The Service Provider shall maintain all equipment in conformance with the manufacturer's warranty requirements throughout the life of the contract.
+The Service Provider will maintain all equipment in conformance with the manufacturer's warranty requirements throughout the life of the contract.
 The Service Provider must ensure that all vehicle manufacturer warranty work is accomplished to guarantee City compliance with necessary warranty requirements.
-All Rider Transit revenue and non-revenue vehicles shall be safe for operation on public streets and freeways and meet all requirements in the Federal and State Motor Vehicle Safety Standards for the vehicle type.
+All Rider Transit revenue and non-revenue vehicles shall be safe for operation on public streets and freeways and meet all requirements in the Federal and State Motor Vehicle Standards for the vehicle type.